pawsey-kbuckley/docs-csm/install/set_gigabyte_node_bmc_to_factory_defaults.md

     ncn# sleep 300
     ```

-4. Add the default login/password to the BMC.
+4. Add the default login and password to the BMC.

     ```bash
     ncn# sh do_bmc_root_account.sh